 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 126.96.36.1999 for Windows to help mitigate the risks.
+US-CERT encourages users and administrators to review VMware security bulletin VMSA-2010-0006 and apply any necessary updates to help mitigate the risks.

 Oracle has released a critical patch update to address 27 vulnerabilities in Java SE and Java for Business.
 These vulnerabilities are in the following components: ImageIO, Java 2D, Java Runtime Environment, Java Web Start, Pack200, Sound, JSSE, and HotSpot Server.